 Mobile web traffic has been growing year-on-year.
 Since 2016, more web pages are served to phones than to laptop or desktop computers.
 Mobile accounts for 52% of all web traffic, and in Asia the figures are as high as 65%.

 In 2017, Google announced that their indexing algorithm will rank mobile content higher.
 Put simply, mobile-friendly sites are encouraged by search engines and are becoming expected by web users worldwide.

 Mobile app development

-We have been building mobile apps since 2007 and have tried many different technologies.
-We build native iOS mobile apps using Objective-C and Xcode, equally any of the web apps we develop will also have a dedicated mobile interface.
+We have been building mobile apps since 2007 and have tried many different technologies along the way.
+We build native iOS mobile apps using Objective-C and Xcode.
+Any of the web apps we develop will also have a dedicated mobile interface.

-The benefits are obvious, rather than the bad old days where the standard approach was to build a separate website for mobile (and consequently double the development time and costs too).
-This was eventually superseded by a fluid approach to responsive design; the same website is delivered to desktop and mobile users using different stylesheets for smaller and larger screens.
+In the early days of the mobile web, the standard approach was to build a separate website for mobile (and consequently double the development time and costs too).
+This was eventually superseded by a fluid approach to responsive design; the same website is delivered to desktop and mobile users using different stylesheets triggered by screen size.

-The Kyan approach to responsive web design is to build for design breakpoints rather than specific devices, this means that a wider range of devices and screen sizes will be supported and that the build is more future proof as new handsets, tablets and laptop screen sizes, ratios and resolutions.
+The Kyan approach to responsive web design is exactly this – to build for design breakpoints rather than specific devices.
+This means that a wider range of devices and screen sizes is supported and the end-product is future proofed for the release of new handsets, tablets and laptop screen sizes, ratios and resolutions.
 To support this, an extensive suite of phones and tablets comprises our Device Lab, a place that we can thoroughly test our work.